giordano/giordano.github.io/_posts/2017-11-15-hexadecimal-pi.md

 We can go use the
 arbitrary-precision
 [`BigFloat`](https://docs.julialang.org/en/stable/manual/integers-and-floating-point-numbers/#Arbitrary-Precision-Arithmetic-1) to
-check the correctness of the result for more digits.
+check the correctness of the result for even more digits.
 By default, `BigFloat` numbers in Julia have a 256-bit mantissa:

 ```
 julia> precision(BigFloat)